 Key Differences Between Star and Snowflake Schema

 The main difference between Star and Snowflake schema is the level of normalization.
 Star schema uses a denormalized approach, where each dimension table contains all the relevant data, while Snowflake schema uses a normalized approach, where each dimension table is broken down into multiple related tables.
-Another difference is the complexity of the schema, with Snowflake schema being more complex and difficult to maintain.
-However, Snowflake schema provides better data integrity and reduces data redundancy, making it a popular choice for large and complex data warehouses.
+Another difference is the complexity of the schema, where Star schema is simpler and easier to maintain, while Snowflake schema is more complex and requires more maintenance.

 Advantages of Star Schema